Strict Liability onDog Owners

 - If the dog bites the vet who is treating him, the owner is not held liable for the dog bite.

 - If a dog bites someone who provoked the dog, then the owner may not be held liable for the dog bite.
-In many cases where a dog owner has told people to stay away from his dog, but the person has still advanced towards the dog and got bitten, the dog owner is not usually held responsible because it is deemed that the victim unnecessarily provoked the dog in spite of being told not to.
+In many cases where a dog owner has told people to stay away from his dog, but the person has still advanced towards the dog and got bitten, the dog owner is not usually held responsible because it is deemed that the victim unnecessarily provoked the dog in spite of being told not to do so.

 - If a dog has bitten someone while helping the police or during a military operation, the owner will not be held responsible.